-If you or someone in your household has experienced a financial loss or increased expenses due to COVID-19, you may be eligible for tuition and fees assistance at any of New Hampshire’s Community Colleges.
-In awarding funds, the Community College System of NH is subject to eligibility and compliance rules determined at the federal level.
+If you or someone in your household has experienced a financial loss or increased expenses due to COVID-19, you may be eligible for tuition and fees assistance at Manchester Community College.
+In awarding funds, MCC and the Community College System of NH are subject to eligibility and compliance rules determined at the federal level.

 What do I need to know about eligibility?

-You must submit a valid 2020-21 or 2021-22 Free Application for Federal Student Aid (FAFSA) to Manchester Community College, but FAFSA is not a requirement for these funds.
-The FAFSA application is available at www.fafsa.ed.gov.
+It is recommended that you submit a valid 2021-22 Free Application for Federal Student Aid (FAFSA) to Manchester Community College, but FAFSA is not a requirement for these funds.
+The FAFSA application is available at https://studentaid.gov/h/apply-for-aid/fafsa.

 You, or someone in your household1, must have experienced a financial loss or increase in expenditures related to COVID-19.